 The best thing you can do to guarantee you’ll grow female cannabis plants, is to purchase feminized cannabis seeds.
 In contrast to regular cannabis seeds, which will grow 50/50 males and females, feminized seeds guarantee for 98% to grow into female cannabis plants.

 So even if you use feminized seeds, it is advised to keep a close eye and determine the sex of the plant as soon as you can.
-As there’s always a small chance at finding a male plant in your garden which could screw up your harvest.
-Or for the plant to turn hermaphrodite and develop both sexes on one plant; as we’ll explain later on.
+As there’s always a small chance at finding a male plant in your garden which could screw up your harvest, or for the plant to turn from female to hermaphrodite and develop both sexes on one cannabis plant; as we’ll explain later on.

 Female Cannabis Plants